EnterpriseDB/edb-ansible/roles/setup_replication/README.md

 setup_replication
 =========
-This Ansible Galaxy Role configures Replication on Postgres or EnterpriseDB Postgres Advanced Server versions: 10, 11 and 12 on Instances previously configured.
+This Ansible Galaxy Role configures Replication on Postgres or EnterpriseDB Postgres Advanced Server versions: 10, 11, 12 and 13 on instances previously configured.

 Requirements